-In Dawn of the Planet of the Apes, mankind was threatened not just by the titular apes, nor from an outbreak of repeating prepositional phrases, but by a simple virus.
+Virus removal and your small business is a little like the movie, Dawn of the Planet of the Apes.
+There, mankind was threatened not just by the titular apes, nor from an outbreak of repeating prepositional phrases, but by a simple virus.
 The “simian flu” wiped out most of mankind, allowing the hyper-intelligent apes to flourish and take over the world – especially the Bay Area.
 As has become de rigeur over the last couple of years, the movie was filled with scenes of broken bridges, collapsed monuments, and weeds growing out of what was, of late, the San Francisco metropolis.
 All because of a virus.

 This might seem far-fetched, but Bay Area business owners know that a virus can be extremely damaging to their business.
 Computer viruses can infiltrate a system, steal information, lock down a process, and compromise the workings of an entire small business.
 It might not be the end of the world for everyone, but when your life’s work is on the line, it can certainly seem like it.
-To avoid a personal apocalypse, you need to work with a company that can detect, understand, and remove the viruses that threaten your work.
+To avoid a personal apocalypse, you need to work with a company that can detect, understand, and help immediately.
+Virus removal and your small business is at stake.

 Signs You Might Have A Computer Virus